-PAX 2019 was full of amazing indie games and once again Dylan and Ashley have played as much as they could.
+PAX 2019 was full of amazing indie games and once again Dylan and Ashley played as much as they could.
 Below are their favourite games from the show floor this year.

-Best Friend Forever
+Best Friend Forever (Starcolt)

 — Ashley Hobley

-Camped Out
+Camped Out (INCA Studios)

-Camped Out is scheduled to release in 2020 for PC, Mac and Consoles.
+Camped Out is scheduled to release in 2020 for PC, Mac, and consoles.

 — Ashley Hobley

-(Sad & Son)
+Grabimals (Sad & Son)

 — Ashley Hobley

-Henry Mosse and the Wormhole Conspiracy
+Henry Mosse and the Wormhole Conspiracy (Bad Goat Studios)

-I laughed-out-loud several times thanks to the quirky writing in Henry Mosse and The Wormhole Conspiracy and quickly saw something special in this adventure game set in a future ‘New Melbourne.’
-The demo I played was the start of the game and although the story promises adventure into space, the demo is set-up at Henry Mosses’ home of New Melbourne.
-It’s a somewhat typical point-and-click adventure game with puzzles, but a hint system did help the moment I was questioning where to head next.
-A colourful art style and interesting character designs drew me into the booth and as soon as the demo finished I was interested to find out where the story was going to go next, which is why it’s my favourite indie title of PAX Australia 2019.
+I laughed out loud several times thanks to the quirky writing in Henry Mosse and the Wormhole Conspiracy and quickly saw something special in this adventure game set in a future “New Melbourne.”
+The demo I played was the start of the game and, while the full story promises a space-faring adventure, this slice was set at Henry’s home.
+It’s a classic point-and-click with puzzles; a built-in hint system helped when I was unsure where to head next.
+A colourful art style and interesting character designs drew me to the booth, and as soon as the demo ended I wanted to see where the story goes—my favourite indie of PAX Australia 2019.

-Henry Mosse and the Wormhole Conspiracy is scheduled to release in 2020 for PC, Mac and iOS.
+Henry Mosse and the Wormhole Conspiracy is scheduled to release in 2020 for PC, Mac, and iOS.

 — Dylan Blight

-(Hungry Sky)
+Nekograms (Hungry Sky)

 — Dylan Blight

-Squidgies Takeover
+Squidgies Takeover (Giant Margarita)

 — Dylan Blight